-ParseCommandLine() function reads the input parameters and sets the values in CLI.
+ParseCommandLine() function reads the input parameters and sets the values in IO.
 For matrix-type and model-type parameters, this reads the filenames from the command-line, but does not load the matrix or model.
 Instead the matrix or model is loaded the first time it is accessed with

 --help parameter is handled by the mlpack::bindings::cli::PrintHelp() function.

 At the end of program execution, the mlpack::bindings::cli::EndProgram() function is called.
 This writes any output matrix or model parameters to disk, and prints the program parameters and timers if